 Chief Executive Officer

-Through its mission, ACCESS provides high quality, comprehensive community-based health care in the area’s most underserved communities.
-In her years as CEO, Donna has led ACCESS to become one of the largest federally qualified health center (FQHC) organizations in the country.
-ACCESS provides an integrative health home for patients in each of its 35 health center locations across the greater Chicago area, including suburban Cook and DuPage counties.
+Through her steadfast leadership, Donna has led ACCESS to become one of the nation’s largest networks of federally qualified health centers (FQHCs).
+Anchored by a strong mission, ACCESS provides an integrative health care home for more than 180,000 patients each year through 35 health center locations across Cook and DuPage counties.

 When Donna first joined ACCESS as its Chief Operating Officer in 1995, she was very familiar with the difficulties that patients faced due to the lack of access to high quality primary and preventive care.
 As a pediatric nurse at Michael Reese Hospital, which was once Chicago’s largest research and teaching hospital before it closed in 2009, Donna saw firsthand the devastating impact that one’s lack of access to quality health care can have on their quality of life, and ultimately, their lifespan.

 Strongly believing in the need to address the total health of ACCESS’ vulnerable patient population, Donna drove the health system to adopt an integrated care team model that includes embedded behavioral health services and an enhanced focus on care coordination that goes ‘beyond the walls’ while embedding resources that address food, transportation and other critical social determinants of health.
 Understanding the complexities of the opioid crisis, Donna has also led the organization to develop network-wide Medication Assisted Recovery (MAR) services, which take a comprehensive approach to drug addiction treatment.